 - Financial need.

-Special consideration will be given to applicants who demonstrate their intent to enter professional practice in disciplines in which women are underrepresented, who plan to serve underserved populations and communities or to pursue public interest areas, and who are nontraditional students.
+- Special consideration will be given to applicants who demonstrate their intent to enter professional practice in disciplines in which women are underrepresented, and/or their intent to serve under-resourced populations and communities, to pursue public interest areas, or who are nontraditional students.

 Selected Professions Fellowship funds are available for: